Motor Vehicle Record Checks

 Service Vehicles are trucks which have a primary purpose supporting the maintenance and repair work for U-M buildings and grounds or the daily delivery of commodities, materials, or equipment.
 They may be parked in Service, Business, Blue, Yellow or Orange parking spaces.
 Service vehicle designation for your fleet vehicle requires a special permit.
 To apply for service vehicle designation, complete the Service Vehicle Parking Permit application.
 You will be notified by email if your application has been approved.

 All fleet vehicles must be parked on U-M property (owned or leased) when not in use.
-Vehicle use exceptions to park in other locations must be approved in advance by the Executive Director of PTS.
+Vehicle use exceptions to park in other locations must be approved in advance by the Executive Director of LTP.

 Fuel for University vehicles may be obtained at either of two on-campus service stations.
 The majority of University vehicles are equipped with an automated fuel system for easy use that tracks the vehicle number, approved fuel type, and current odometer reading.